electron/electron/docs/api/structures/trace-config.md

   with the trace.
 * `memory_dump_config` Object (optional) - if the
-  `disabled-by-default-memory-infra` category is enabled, this contains optional additional configuration for data callection.
+  `disabled-by-default-memory-infra` category is enabled, this contains optional additional configuration for data collection.
 See the [Chromium memory-infra docs][memory-infra docs] for more information.

 An example TraceConfig that roughly matches what Chrome DevTools records: